osmosis-labs/osmosis/docs/validators/validating-testnet.md

-# Validating On Mainnet
+# Validating On Testnet

 ## Synced Node

-Before creating a mainnet validator, ensure you have first followed the instructions on how to [join the mainnet](../developing/network/join-mainnet)
+Before creating a testnet validator, ensure you have first followed the instructions on how to [join the testnet](../developing/network/join-testnet)

 ## Initialize Wallet Keyring